The Public Relations BlogPublic RelationsInternal CommunicationsCoworker Advocacy: How To Adjust Corporate Narratives

 Whereas coworkers understand that a business must make money to make payroll, many think of communications as the sole responsibility of the Communication Department.
 This is a slippery slope.

-A few people, often near the top, might care greatly about communication — while the rest of the organisation doesn’t.
-The result is top-down communication internally and conflicting messages externally. this is a recipe for quickly eroding coworker and customer trust.
-And this is how businesses become stale, and brand values are given a false echo.
+The result is top-down internal communication and conflicting messages externally.
+This is a recipe for quickly eroding coworker trust.
+This is how businesses become stale, and brand values are given a false echo.

 A Specific Communication Problem